MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 2. Select **Connect to another network through a VPN tunnel**.
 Optionally, to enable BGP peering in your datacenter, select **Enable Border Gateway Protocol (BGP)**.
 3. Select the network controller service for the gateway device.
 4. Select the **VPN Connections** > **Add** > **Add IPSec Tunnel**.
 5. Type a subnet as shown in the following diagram.
 This subnet is used to route packets out of the VM Network.
-You do not need to pre-configure this subnet in your datacenter.
+You don't need to pre-configure this subnet in your datacenter.
 ![Screenshot of the site to site VPN.](./media/sdn-route-network-traffic/sdn-route-network-traffic1.png)
 6. Type a  name for the connection, and the IP address of the remote endpoint.
 Optionally, configure the bandwidth.
 7. In **Authentication**, select the type of authentication you want to use.
 If you choose to authenticate by using a Run as account, create a user account with a user name, and the IPSec key as the password for the account.
 8. In **Routes**, type all the remote subnets that you want to connect to.
-If you have selected **Enable Border Gateway Protocol (BGP)** in the **Connectivity** page, routes are not required.
+If you've selected **Enable Border Gateway Protocol (BGP)** in the **Connectivity** page, routes aren't required.
 9. On the **Advanced** tab, accept the default settings.
-10. If you have selected **Enable Border Gateway Protocol (BGP)** in the Connectivity page, then you can fill out your ASN, peer BGP IP, and its ASN on the **Border Gateway Protocol** wizard page as shown below:
+10. If you've selected **Enable Border Gateway Protocol (BGP)** in the Connectivity page, then you can fill out your ASN, peer BGP IP, and its ASN on the **Border Gateway Protocol** wizard page as shown below:
 ![Screenshot of enable bgp.](./media/sdn-route-network-traffic/sdn-route-network-traffic2.png)
 11. To validate the connection, try to ping the remote endpoint IP address from one of the virtual machines on your VM network.

 ## Configure GRE tunneling

 GRE tunnels enable connectivity between tenant virtual networks and external networks.
-Since the GRE protocol is lightweight and support for GRE is available on most of the network devices, it becomes an ideal choice for tunneling where encryption of data is not required.
+Since the GRE protocol is lightweight and support for GRE is available on most of the network devices, it becomes an ideal choice for tunneling where encryption of data isn't required.
 GRE support in Sit-to-Site (S2S) tunnels facilitates traffic forwarding between tenant virtual networks and tenant external networks.

 **Use the following procedure**:
 1. Select the VM network where you want to configure a S2S GRE connection, and select **Connectivity**.